 - 4.3.1.
 Matches shall be scheduled to be of three days' duration, and the first innings of each team shall be limited to a maximum of 90 overs. - 4.3.2.
-If play has not started by 4.40pm on the second day the match shall become a 1 innings per side match.
-The Referee or, if there is no Referee, the Umpires (the decision being final) shall (after such consultations as the Referee or Umpires as the case may be shall consider appropriate) decide the total number of overs (a minimum of 100 overs shall apply) likely to be left in the game after taking into account weather prospects and ground conditions.
-The game will then proceed on the basis that this re-calculated figure will be the maximum number of overs to be bowled but subject to play ceasing at 6.30pm on the 3rd day except to complete an over in progress at that time.
+If play has not started by 4.40pm on the second day the match shall become a 1 innings per side match provided that, if the game has not started at or before 12 noon on the third day (or in the case of the Final, the fourth day) the match shall be abandoned.
+The Referee or, if there is no Referee, the Umpires (the decision being final) shall (after such consultations as the Referee or Umpires as the case may be shall consider appropriate) decide the total number of overs likely to be left in the game after taking into account weather prospects, ground conditions, lunch and tea intervals and the deduction of 3 overs for the changeover of innings.
+The game will then proceed on the basis that this re-calculated figure will be the maximum number of overs to be bowled but subject to play ceasing at 6.30pm on the 3xtd day except to complete an over in progress at that time.
 Fractional overs shall count as completed overs.
 The team batting first shall not exceed 60% of the available overs left in the game (as previously determined).
-If there are any further interruptions in play the scheduled number of overs shall not be recalculated.
+If there are any further interruptions in play the scheduled number of overs shall not be re-calculated.
 In the event that the game becomes a 1 innings match a new toss shall take place before the start (replacing any previous toss that may have taken place).